dimilkin/EGT_05/README.md

 ...that's it - the project should be running on localhost:8080;

 ### Test the project:
-1. Postman: In the root directory there is included a Postman collections file that can be imported in Postman.
+1. Postman: In the root directory there is included a Postman collections file - EGT.postman_collection.json.
-It has the manin requests for the project.
+It contains the manin requests for the project and can be imported in Postman.
 2. Apache JMeter: The root directory contains a JMeter test plan file - egt_gateway.jmx.
+It includes scripts for load testing.
-It can be imported in JMeter and run from the GUI or executed through the start_jmeter.sh script from the command line.
+The file can be imported in JMeter and run from the GUI or executed through the start_jmeter.sh script in the command line.

 ### Components:

-### Rates Collector
+#### Rates Collector

 A service which asynhronously collects exchange rates from the external API (https://fixer.io/) and stores them in a database.

-### External Service 1
+#### External Service 1

 An API endpoint according to the provided requirements which returns the exchange rates for a given time period using XML.